Guy Laurence: Maple Leaf Sports & Entertainment

-Laurence served as a Director of the MLSE, the largest sports company in Canada and one of the largest in North America from 2013 to 2016.
+Laurence was a director of the MLSE, the largest sports company in Canada and one of the largest in North America from 2013 to 2016.
 MLSE owns The Toronto Maple Leafs, The Toronto Raptors, Toronto Football Club, and the Toronto Marlies.

 Chelsea

-On 11 January 2018, Laurence was appointed as Chief Executive of Premier League club Chelsea.
+In January 2018, Laurence was appointed chief executive of Premier League club Chelsea.

 Personal life

 He is married with three daughters and lives in Buckinghamshire.